asaha1/x9115arn/paper/README.md

 #####Related Work:

 The authors mention in the paper that though SBSE has been popular for a long time, search based data generation was not applied for web applications.
 Marchetto and Tonella used a Hill Climbing algorithm for testing Ajax web applications.
-They have adopted the Alternating Variable Method (AVM) introduced by Korel [3].
-The branch ordering technique is inspired from Michael et al. [4].
-Levenshtein distance to calculate the fitness of strings was used from Alshraideh and Bottaci [5].
-Other than that Artzi et al. [6] generated test cases for dynamic web applications automatically though the approach was different as it focused on statement coverage instead of branch coverage as in this paper.
-This paper uses bypass testing to bypass the interface to generate data for the server side code which was introduced by Offut et al. [7].
+They have adopted the Alternating Variable Method (AVM) introduced by Korel [10].
+The branch ordering technique is inspired from Michael et al. Levenshtein distance to calculate the fitness of strings was used from Alshraideh and Bottaci.
+Other than that Artzi et al. [11]generated test cases for dynamic web applications automatically though the approach was different as it focused on statement coverage instead of branch coverage as in this paper.
+This paper uses bypass testing to bypass the interface to generate data for the server side code which was introduced by Offut et al.
 #####Informative visualizations:
 <img src = "../hw/read/1/visual 1 main table.png"> <br>
 The total evaluation is summed up in one table.
 The authors implemented three versions of the tool: